 For multi-family projects, QuickTie cables are custom manufactured to length.
 We ask customers to complete a form that verifies plate heights.
 This is a critical component of getting your design correct the first time.
-A generic form is available at .
+A generic form is available at our customer service page.

-For any multifamily projects, please contact Bob Frosio or send an email to firstname.lastname@example.org with a link or Dropbox with the architectural and structural plans, and a due date you need it by.
+For any multifamily projects, send an email to firstname.lastname@example.org with a link or Dropbox with the architectural and structural plans, and a due date you need it by.
 We will contact you to discuss how we can best serve your project – either with a complete Division 6 Framing package, or, more narrowly tailored options for shearwall and/or uplift holddown requirements.

-We work off a PO or signed QuickTie quote to define pricing and our scope of work.
+For multifamily projects, we work off Purchase Orders or signed QuickTie quote to define pricing and our scope of work.
 This is mandatory, but we can get started on a more informal basis and cross that bridge when we get to it for well-established customers under tight time constraints.

 To provide you shop drawings, we need:

-We aim to provide complete shop drawings in 10 business days from receipt of PO and all necessary files.
+We aim to provide complete shop drawings within 10 business days from receipt of PO and all necessary files.